Korean Grammar Point

 Sentence Examples

-I intend to learn new skills.
-(Formal)
+• I intend to start a new business.

 5. Cultural Notes